rprieto/freeloader/README.md

 - `print()` to troubleshoot the request/response flow
 - `consoleSummary()` to print general stats in the console

-Each module in the pipeline is a Node.js stream, so you can of course create your own.

 ## Joining streams

-Streams can be joined for more complex scenarios.
-Where you decide to join the streams will affect the exact behaviour.
+Streams can also be joined for more complex scenarios.
 Here are a few examples:

 - Emit 2 different requests, and send 50 of each